 Craig has dedicated his life to studying various forms of yoga, meditation and chanting, including Ashtanga, Sivananda, Iyengar, Satyananda, and Forrest styles.
 He has further deepened his practice and teaching with studies in meditation and chanting as well as in yoga therapy with Yoga Campus and the Yoga Biomedical Trust.
-He has great love for the traditional in yoga and continues to study Sanskrit and Vedic chanting in London and India.
+He has great love for the traditional in yoga and has studied Sanskrit and Vedic chanting in London and India.
+Right now he is in the middle of studying an MSc in Consciousness, Spirituality and Transpersonal Psychology

 Craig teaches a practice that challenges, uplifts and heals by allowing us to explore the playing field that is our own body and mind.
 Being able to see ourselves in a light and humorous way and flirt with our edge is an opportunity to grow from the relationship we have with ourselves.